-The Council must follow the procedures set out in the Local Electoral Act 2001 when conducting its representation review.
-The Council should also follow the guidelines published by the Local Government Commission.
+Councils must follow the procedures set out in the Local Electoral Act 2001 when conducting their representation review.
+They should also follow the guidelines published by the Local Government Commission.

-The Local Electoral Act gives you the right to make a written submission to the Council, and the right to be heard if you wish.
-You also have the right to appeal any decisions on the representation arrangements.
-The Local Government Commission will make a binding decision on the appeal.
+The Local Electoral Act gives you the right to make a written submission to the Council on representation arrangements, as well as the right to be heard if you wish.
+You also have the right to appeal any decisions on our representation arrangements.
+The Local Government Commission will then make a binding decision on the appeal.

-Further details on the matters that the Council must consider in reviewing its membership and basis of election can be found in the Local Electoral Act 2001.
-This includes ensuring that the Council's proposed representation arrangements are fair and effective.
+Further details on the matters that councils must consider in reviewing their membership and basis of election can be found in the Local Electoral Act 2001.

-The Council last conducted a review in 2000.
-It is not legally required to review representation again until 2006.
-In May 2003, the Council decided to review its representation arrangements in 2005/6, when it considers the electoral system for the 2007 triennial elections.
+Greater Wellington last conducted a review in 2000.
+We are not legally required to review our representation again until 2006.
+In May 2003, however, the Council decided to review its representation arrangements in 2005/6, when it considers the electoral system for the 2007 triennial elections.

-5.2 Maori Constituencies
+5.2 Maori constituencies

-The Local Electoral Act 2001 also gives councils the ability to establish separate Maori constituencies for Maori electors.
-The Council may pass a resolution on the matter or resolve to conduct a poll on the matter.
+The Local Electoral Act 2001 gives councils the ability to establish separate Maori constituencies for Maori electors.
+Councils may pass a resolution on the matter or resolve to conduct a poll on the matter.

 Alternatively, the community may demand a poll.
 The demand for a poll can be initiated by 5 per cent of electors within the region.
+The result of such a poll is binding.

-The council will be considering whether or not to have a separate Maori constituency or constituencies for the 2007 elections in 2005/6.
+Greater Wellington will be considering whether or not to have a separate Maori constituency or constituencies for the 2007 elections as part of its representation review in 2005/6.

-6. Roles and Conduct
+6. Roles and conduct

-This part of the governance statement describes the roles and responsibilities of regional councillors, including the Chairperson and Deputy Chairperson.
-It also describes the role of the Chief Executive.
+This part of the governance statement describes the roles and responsibilities of regional councillors, including the chairperson and deputy chairperson.
+It also describes the role of the chief executive.